 However, implementing an effective intellectual property strategy can be challenging.
 As corporations across the innovation spectrum look for cost-savings and cut budgets, how should the strategic vision be communicated so those in the C-suite with financial and decision-making authority who aren’t well versed in IP practices can best comprehend it?

-Monopoly refers to the situation in which a company is in exclusive control of a market or an industry.
+Monopoly refers to a situation in which a company is in exclusive control of a market or an industry.
 This allows them to dominate that market and not face significant competition.
-In this scenario, a company can set prices, control demand and supply, and take decisions without taking into account the impact of the competition.
+In this scenario, a company can set prices, control demand, and supply, and take decisions without taking into account the impact of the competition.

-A monopoly can have negative effects, such as increased prices, less innovation and lower-quality products.
-Without competition, businesses may be less motivated to improve their product or lower their costs.
-This can lead stagnation and a lack in innovation.
+A monopoly can have negative effects, such as increased prices, less innovation, and lower-quality products.
+Without patent or product competition, businesses may be less motivated to improve their product or lower their costs.
+This can lead to stagnation and a lack of innovation.

 Strong brand reputations can help businesses attract new customers as well as retain their existing ones.
 Customers are willing to pay more for services or products from brands that they perceive as high-quality and trust.
 A positive brand reputation helps companies to differentiate themselves from their competitors, develop a loyal client base, and gain a competitive advantage in the market.

-A negative brand reputation, on the other hand can have negative consequences that are significant for a company, including decreased sales, customer loss, and damage to its public image.
-It is for this reason that companies invest a lot of resources into building and maintaining a positive brand image through marketing and public relation efforts.
+A negative brand reputation, on the other hand, can have negative consequences that are significant for a company, including decreased sales, customer loss, and damage to its public image.
+It is for this reason that companies invest a lot of resources into building and maintaining a positive brand image through marketing and public relations efforts.